FC4E-WP5/pidmr-handle-proxy-lib/README.md

     mapping.setServletName(HDLProxy.class.getName());
 ```

-with the following
+&nbsp;&nbsp;&nbsp;&nbsp;with the following

 ```java
     mapping.setServletName(PIDMRHDLProxy.class.getName());
 ```

-5) PID type recognition and mapping is done using the provider details provided by the PIDMR API.
-To fetch the provider json file a shell script, "providers.sh" is used which is included in this repository.
-A cron job should be implemented to execute the shell script in an aproperiate interval to update the providers list.
-The shell script is placed in "/hs/svr_1/providers" directory where "/hs/svr_1" is the configuration directory of the Handle Server.
-The cron job could looks like the following which runs every hour every day and every month:
+5) The process of PID type recognition and mapping relies on the provider details obtained via the PIDMR API.
+To retrieve the provider JSON file, a bash script named providers.sh is used.
+This script is included in the repository.
+To ensure the providers list remains up-to-date, a cron job should be set up to execute the bash script at regular intervals.
+The bash script is located in the /hs/svr_1/providers directory, where /hs/svr_1 serves as the configuration directory for the Handle Server.
+Below is an example of a cron job that runs the bash script hourly:

 ```
 0 * * * * /hs/svr_1/providers/providers.sh
 ```

-Please note that the shell script should be made executable.
+&nbsp;&nbsp;&nbsp;&nbsp;Please note that the shell script should be made executable.

 6. In addition to native Handle logging (e.g., access.log and error.log), PIDMR provides a remote InfluxDB logging mechanism.
 This feature records detailed information about PID resolutions, including: